razius/razius.com/content/articles/tech/launching-services-after-vagrant-mount.rst

 :date: 2013-11-10 14:40
 :tags: init, upstart, vagrant, virtualbox
 :slug: launching-services-after-vagrant-mount
+:description: If your service depends on files from the Vagrant shared folder it will fail to start on boot.

 I recently had to set up a Vagrant project where all the configuration files for services like nginx, supervisor, mysql where symlinks pointing to files residing on the `Vagrant synced folder`_.
 This turned out to be a bit of a problem, when the Vagrant box boots, one of the last things it does is mount the synced folder, so those services would fail to start because of missing configuration files.